XSforAI/MSDUNet/README.md

 ---

+## **Erratum Notice**

+We have identified a **serious typographical error** in our paper regarding the reported **IoU value of MISSFormer on the ISIC2018 dataset**, which was mistakenly given as **92.41%**.
+After verification, the **correct IoU value should be 82.41%**.

+This error does not affect the performance of the method proposed in our paper, but it may cause some misunderstanding to the readers.

+We have contacted the publisher and will request an official correction as soon as possible.
+We sincerely apologize for any inconvenience caused.

 ## 🚀 News
 - **[03, 2025]**: 🥳The code and pre-trained models has be released.
 - **[03, 2025]**: 🏆Good news, our paper was accepted by TMI.
 The code and pre-trained models will be released soon.